Dynamic Application Security

 Overview of Dynamic Application Security Testing

-DAST scanners have long been a favorite tool of enterprise security teams, software engineering teams, and penetration testers alike.
-This form of testing finds vulnerabilities that your team has introduced as well as exploitable vulnerabilities from open source components used within the application.
+DAST tools have long been a favorite of enterprise security teams, software engineering teams, and penetration testers alike.
+This form of testing finds vulnerabilities that your team has introduced in the software development lifecycle as well as exploitable vulnerabilities from open-source components used within the application.
 It is often used alongside Static Application Security Testing (SAST) and Software Composition Analysis (SCA) tools.
-DAST is known for their low false positive rates and clear surfacing of application security risk.
+DAST is known for its low false positive rates and clear surfacing of application security risks.

 How it Works

-DAST scanners start with pointing at the host where your application is running.
-This may be a publicly available website or web app, but it is generally advised to run DAST scans against a pre-production environment.
-Given that the scanner simulates an attacker, it can potentially modify or erase data in your production environment, which has obvious negative implications (Learn more in our posts about why you should not run DAST against production and how to seed a database for DAST scanning).
+DAST scanners initiate their process by targeting the host where your application is deployed.
+This could be a publicly accessible website or web application; however, it is generally recommended to perform DAST scans in a pre-production environment.
+Since the scanner emulates an attacker, it could potentially modify or delete data in your production environment, leading to undesirable consequences.

-Once the scanner is pointed at the host, it will start an HTML spider to identify all possible paths and actions.
-Depending on the tool you are using, it may also use an ajax spider for single page applications, OpenAPI specification for testing your REST APIs, or even look at the GraphQL introspection endpoint to identify your GraphQL API query tree.
-Ideally, your tooling should cover as much of your application and backing APIs as possible and should do so in an automated fashion.
+Once the scanner targets the host, it launches an HTML spider to catalog all accessible paths and actions.
+Depending on the chosen tool, it might also employ an Ajax spider for single-page applications, utilize the OpenAPI specification to test your REST APIs, or examine the GraphQL introspection endpoint to map out your GraphQL API query tree.
+Ideally, your tooling should comprehensively cover your application and associated APIs and automate this process as much as possible.

 What it Finds

-DAST scanners find a wide variety of security vulnerabilities.
-This can include SQL Injection, Cross Site Scripting (XSS), Cross Site Request Forgery (CSRF), and many other vulnerabilities.
+DAST scanners find a wide variety of web application security vulnerabilities without looking directly at an application's source code.
+This can include SQL Injection, Cross-Site Scripting (XSS), Cross-Site Request Forgery (CSRF), and many other vulnerabilities.
 These scanners find the majority of the OWASP Top 10 vulnerabilities.
-For a sample of the types of vulnerabilities that are identified by DAST scanners, check out the tests run by open source ZAP, the most popular application security testing tool.
+To see examples of vulnerabilities detected by DAST scanners, check out the tests run by open-source ZAP, widely regarded as the most popular application security testing tool.

-The OWASP Top 10 vulnerabilities that are not found by DAST scanners are because they cannot be found generalized automated testing.
-Some DAST tools, however, are introducing custom script support that allows for testing of complex business logic or vulnerabilities specific to your application.
-Examples of this include broken authentication or cross-tenancy checks.
+The OWASP Top 10 vulnerabilities that DAST scanners do not find are typically beyond the reach of generalized automated testing.
+However, some DAST tools are now incorporating support for custom scripts, enabling testing of complex business logic and the identification of vulnerabilities more specific to your application.
+Examples include broken authentication and cross-tenancy checks.

 DAST Products and Tools

-There are many DAST tools on the market, including several open source or free options.
+There are many DAST tools in the market, including several open-source or free options.
 Below is a list of the leading tools in the space that you could use for testing.

-• Detectify: Detectify is a more modern entrant in the DAST space, although it leverages a crowd sourcing approach to identifying vulnerabilities.
+Detectify is a more modern entrant in the DAST space, although it leverages a crowd-sourcing approach to identifying vulnerabilities.
 The DAST scanner runs against production applications on a schedule.

-• Veracode: Veracode is an enterprise application security platform with solutions including SAST, SCA, IAST, and DAST.
+Veracode is an enterprise application security platform with solutions including SAST, SCA, IAST, and now DAST solutions.
 For large enterprises that prioritize a single platform for all application security needs, Veracode may be the right choice.

 How to Select a DAST Tool